Getting Creative with Limited-Edition Beer

 The problem: label presses are as big as they are expensive.
 As lovely as it would be to have total creative control over your label printing, fitting a label press in your brewery – and budget – probably seems like a farfetched idea.
 Well, thankfully, it's not.
 Enter the desktop label printer.

-You can even print in white ink!
+With the Afinia LT5C, You can even print in white ink!

 The possibilities are limitless.
 Your labeling should be too.